Top 48 SAS Interview Questions and Answers (2023)

-The difference between the NODUP and NODUPKEY is that, NODUP compares all the variables in our dataset while NODUPKEY compares just the BY variables
+The difference between the NODUP and NODUPKEY is that NODUP compares all the variables in our dataset while NODUPKEY compares just the BY variables

-10) Mention the validation tools used in SAS?
+10) Name validation tools used in SAS

 For DataSet: Data set name/ debug Data set: Name/stmtchk

-For Macros: Options: mprint mlogic symbolgen
+For SAS Macros variables: Options: mprint mlogic symbolgen

-13) Explain what Proc glm does?
+13) What Proc glm does?

 Proc glm performs simple and multiple regression, analysis of variance (ANOVAL), analysis of covariance, multivariate analysis of variance and repeated measure analysis of variance.

-14) Explain what is SAS informats?
+14) What is SAS informats?

 SAS INFORMATS are used to read, or input data from external files known as Flat Files ASCII files, text files or sequential files).
 The informat will tell SAS on how to read data into SAS variables.